msejaz/SCCMdocs/sccm/core/servers/deploy/configure/deploy-and-manage-content.md

 7. On the **Content** page, verify that the content listed is the content that you want to add to the prestaged content file, and then click **Next**.

 8. On the **Content Locations** page, specify the distribution points from which to retrieve the content files for the prestaged content file.
 You can select more than one distribution point to retrieve the content.
 The distribution points are listed in the Content locations section.
 The **Content** column displays how many of the selected packages or applications are available on each distribution point.
 Configuration Manager starts with the first distribution point in the list to retrieve the selected content, and then moves down the list in order to retrieve the remaining content required for the prestaged content file.
 Click **Move Up** or **Move Down** to change the priority order of the distribution points.
-When the distribution points in the list do not contain all of the selected content, you must add distribution points to the list that contain the content or exit the wizard, distribute the content to at least one distribution point, and then restart the wizard.
+When the distribution points in the list do not contain all of the selected content, you must add distribution points to the list that contain the content or exit the wizard; you should distribute the content to at least one distribution point, and then restart the wizard.

 9. On the **Summary** page, confirm the details.
 You can go back to previous pages and make changes.
 Click **Next** to create the prestaged content file.